cloudfoundry-community-attic/LEGACY-bosh-getting-started/create-a-bosh/creating-a-micro-bosh-from-ami.md

-# Create a Micro BOSH
+# Create a Micro BOSH from AWS AMI

 This tutorial shows you how to create your first BOSH (called a Micro BOSH as all the components are in on VM), and the preceding steps for preparing the Inception VM that will be required.